Feature request #6309

 Hi Larry - no worries about a backport!
 I'll reclassify the ticket & make it specific to the encoding drop-down if you can point me to instructions / tell me how to do that.
 I cannot seem to find the link for editing the original ticket info.
 Do I need additional permissions / rights?

 #6 Updated by Larry Shaffer about 7 years ago

 The case-insensitive sort fix for the encoding list is done with commit 652deba

 The category for the issue should probably be set to GUI and left open, as there may be other lists that could use some better sorting since Qt's default qSort() is case-sensitive, with the uppercase items grouped before lowercase.

-#8 Updated by John Tull over 4 years ago
+#8 Updated by John Tull almost 5 years ago

 This appears to have resurfaced for OS X in trunk.
 I'm using a Yosemite homebrew build of qgis-26 HEAD, and many of the drop-down lists are in chaotic order.
 For example, opening an R processing function, "Summary Statistics" and selecting the 'layer' drop down produces a list that is in no apparent order.
 I have seen this elsewhere in QGIS, but perhaps localized to plugins and processing tools.
 I have not been able to thoroughly determine how pervasive the issue is.